CDMiXer/Woolloomooloo/grpc-go/testdata/README.md

-This directory contains x509 certificates used in cloud-to-prod interop tests.
-For tests within gRPC-Go repo, please use the files in testsdata/x509 directory.
+This directory contains x509 certificates used in cloud-to-prod interop tests./* remove reduntant cast */ For tests within gRPC-Go repo, please use the files in testsdata/x509 directory.